aysehunt/portfolio/Work/adler.md

 ## Situation

 This project was a collaboration between the Adler Planetarium and Northwestern University.
 The team consisted of my advisors Dr. Mike Horn and Dr. Laura Trouille, and myself.
+This project was active from August 2021 to June 2022.
 It was a continuation of <a href="https://doi-org.turing.library.northwestern.edu/10.1145/3411764.3445334" target="_blank">previous work by Obiorah et al.</a> The previous team had designed and evaluated an exhibit at the Adler titled "U!Scientist".

 ![Visitors interacting with U!Scientist.
 Credit: Obiorah et al., 2021](/static/figure1.png/)